 Indiana’s OWI laws prohibit all motorists from operating a vehicle with:

 - A blood alcohol concentration (BAC) of .08% or more

 - Any amount of a schedule I or II controlled substance in their system, or

 - Being intoxicated by drugs

-There is an extensive list of controlled substances that all fall under the schedule I and II classifications that includes opiates, hallucinogens, marijuana, cocaine, methamphetamine, MDMA and LSD.
+There is an extensive list of controlled substances that all fall under the schedule I and II classifications that include opiates, hallucinogens, marijuana, cocaine, methamphetamine, MDMA, and LSD.